A Replication Strategy for Mobile Opportunistic Networks based on Utility Clustering: Introduction

-In our previous work~\cite{cbr-wowmom} we portrayed the basic principles of \textit{Cluster-based Replication (CbR)}, a method that incarnates our cluster-driven replication strategy and works on top of the most well-known dynamic replication schemes, such as ``Compare \& Replicate", DF and COORD, and regardless of the chosen utility.
-In this work, we provide a more detailed description of our observation regarding the clustering property of utilities in real-life networks and provide extensive experimental results to validate it (Section~\ref{sec-formulation}).
-Then, we delineate the CbR method (Section~\ref{sec-druc}).
-Furthermore: \begin{itemize}[leftmargin=10pt] \item we provide an in-depth experimental evaluation of CbR using an extended set of diverse contact traces from real-life opportunistic networks as well as an enriched collection of utility functions (Section~\ref{sec-performance}).
-The evaluation corroborates the broad implementation scope of CbR. \item we explore and evaluate various techniques for allowing CbR to keep up with the time-evolving nature of mobile opportunistic networks (Appendix). \item we propose $C^{2}bR$, an extension of CbR that implements the concept of cluster-based replication when two utility functions are used for assessing the delivery/forwarding efficiency of a node (Section~\ref{sec-cbr2d}).
+We portrayed the basic principles of \textit{Cluster-based Replication (CbR)}, a method that incarnates our cluster-driven replication strategy in our previous work~\cite{cbr-wowmom}.
+In this work, we first shed more light in the clustering property of utilities in real-life networks and provide extensive experimental results to validate it (Section~\ref{sec-formulation}).
+Then, we delineate the CbR method as a mechanism that works with any utility function and in synergy with any of the most well-known dynamic replication schemes, such as ``Compare \& Replicate", DF and COORD (Section~\ref{sec-druc}).
+Furthermore: \begin{itemize}[leftmargin=10pt] \item we theoretically analyze the replication performance of a node implementing CbR in large networks and discuss the computational and time complexity (Section~\ref{subsec-thperformance}). \item we provide an in-depth experimental evaluation of CbR using an extended set of diverse contact traces from real-life opportunistic networks as well as an enriched collection of utility functions (Section~\ref{sec-performance} and ~\ref{limited-storage-experiment}).
+The evaluation corroborates the broad implementation scope of CbR. \item we explore and evaluate various techniques for allowing CbR to keep up with the time-evolving nature of mobile opportunistic networks (~\ref{appendix-sec-updating}). \item we propose $C^{2}bR$, an extension of CbR that implements the concept of cluster-based replication when two utility functions are used for assessing the delivery/forwarding efficiency of a node (Section~\ref{sec-cbr2d}).
 This is typically the case of social-based routing algorithms.
 Contrary to such existing algorithms, C$^2$bR does not require a pre-configuration that depends on the network.
-The experimental evaluation confirms that C$^{2}$bR is robust in networks with diverse characteristics and brings significant cost savings compared to state-of-the-art social-based algorithms. \end{itemize} In the rest of the paper, we review the related literature and provide background information on dynamic replication schemes in Section~\ref{sec-lit}.
+The experimental evaluation confirms that C$^{2}$bR is robust in networks with diverse characteristics and brings significant cost savings compared to state-of-the-art social-based algorithms. \end{itemize} In the rest of the paper, we discuss the system model in Section~\ref{sys-model} and review the related literature on replication schemes for opportunistic networks in Section~\ref{sec-lit}.
 Section~\ref{sec-concl} summarizes our findings.